 Hansi Flick, FC Barcelona coach, spoke about the recent conflict between Fede Valverde and Aurélien Tchouaméni at Real Madrid.
-The German manager admitted the situation surprised him but downplayed it by noting that these frictions can occur both in football and in everyday life.
+The German coach admitted that the situation surprised him but downplayed it, noting that these frictions can occur both in football and in everyday life.
 However, Flick avoided going into details and made it clear that his focus is on his own locker room, not on what happens at the white house.

 AI as a peacemaker in modern locker rooms 🤖